poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

     ~ $ python3 -m subprocess #This should return nothing
     ~ $ python3 -m threading #This should return nothing

-If some of libraries throws `'ImportError'` or `'no module named ...'`, try to install it with following example:
+If some of the libraries throw `'ImportError'` or `'no module named ...'` error, try to install them with:

-Ubuntu linux installation:
+On ubuntu linux:

 .. code-block:: bash